 The volcano measures at least 1,633 m (5,358 ft) high.
 It is conically shaped with a crater 140 m (460 ft) diameter.

-The Arenal volcano measures at least 1,633 m (5,358 ft) high.
-It is conically shaped with a crater 140 meters (460 ft) in diameter.
-Geologically, Arenal is considered a young volcano and it is estimated to be less than 7,500 years old.
-It is also known as "Pan de Azúcar", "Canaste", "Volcan Costa Rica", "Volcan Río Frío" or "Guatusos Peak".
+Geologically, Arenal is considered a young volcano, estimated to be less than 7,500 years old.
+It is also known as "Pan de Azúcar," "Canaste," "Volcan Costa Rica," "Volcan Río Frío," or "Guatusos Peak."

 The park also contains a second volcano, Chato, whose crater contains a lagoon.
 It is also called Cerro Chato (literally Mount Chato) as it has been inactive for around 3500 years, coinciding with the creation and growth of Arenal itself.

-In and around the park are various lodges and hotels, some with their own hot springs, and others focused on the wildlife of the area.
-Within the national park are the Museum of Volcanicity and a ranger station.
+Various lodges and hotels are in and around the park, some with their own hot springs and others focused on the area's wildlife.
+Within the national park is the Museum of Volcanicity and a ranger station.

-The park also has a strong showing of plant life, including orchids, heliconias, ferns, laurel, cirri, guayabo de monte, palms, bromeliads, and strangler figs.
+The park also has a strong showing of plant life, including orchids, heliconias, ferns, laurels, cirri, guayabo de monte, palms, bromeliads, and strangler figs.